Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/02_FAIR-software.md

 **Activity:**

 - The main goal of this exercise is to distinguish between FAIR and Open Source in the context of software.
-- A relevant activity from the Netherlands eScience Center course is available to adapt or reuse for this module, as long as it is properly attributed and cited according to the CC BY 4.0 licence (Resource 2).
-Resource 3 gives more details about how to structure a Think-Pair-Share activity.
+- A relevant activity from the Netherlands eScience Center course is available to adapt or reuse for this module, as long as it is properly attributed and cited according to the CC BY 4.0 licence (Resource&nbsp;2).
+Resource&nbsp;3 gives more details about how to structure a Think-Pair-Share activity.
 - The reading material can either be used by the instructor to provide a brief overview as part of the learning activity or it could be assigned as pre-session reading to the learners.